fbenghi/BancoDeDados2023-2/Aula 01/Aula 1 - Apresentacao.md

 -->

 <!--
 NoSQL - not only SQL
+    Not only SQL
     NoSQL databases came about as a response to the growth of the internet and the need for faster speed and processing of unstructured data.
 Today, cloud databases and self-driving databases are breaking new ground when it comes to how data is collected, stored, managed, and utilized
 -->